Clarkstown, New York: Clarkstown Going Green

-US Supreme Court case
+U.S. Supreme Court case

 In 1994, Clarkstown was involved in litigation that challenged a town ordinance, that required all waste picked up in the town to be sorted for recyclables at a specific privately operated facility.
 The case made it to the United States Supreme Court in C&A Carbone, Inc. v.
 Town of Clarkstown, in which the ordinance was held unconstitutional.